Hey all - your friendly, neighborhood (the other) Pete here with another mildly rant-like contribution.

 Gamers (and iD Tech) know the truth.
 While there are many waste-worthy titles in the gaming landscape, hundreds of quality titles exist across all platforms - artistic masterpieces that challenge the mind and body in ways that cannot be achieved in any other media.
 The New York Times recently reviewed Uncharted 3 with such praise as, "From its engaging, heartfelt script and character performances to its meticulous pacing, dramatic cinematography and lush visual production, Uncharted 3 is mass-market interactive entertainment of the highest order."
 The article scatters throughout the idea that Uncharted 3 is on par with a major motion picture - or even beyond one.
 But I'm not here to defend the honor of video games - it's likely that you're already a believer(!)

 Angry Birds is a conversation between the gamers and the non-gamers.
 It's an agreement that games can be worthwhile - even as something that's basically goofy in spirit and design.
 Angry Birds goes beyond Minesweeper and Solitaire, as there is a strong narrative.
 It goes beyond Mario because the gameplay is accessible and understandable - a physics game is easier to grasp than a two dimensional platformer with magical mushrooms!
-The more that Grandma understands about Angry Birds, the better she'll be at appreciating the value of Game Design for the iPad and iPhone or even Android.
+The more that Grandma understands about Angry Birds, the better she'll be at appreciating the value of Game Design for the iPhone & Android.
 Adults that start with Angry Birds may be more prepared to experiment with other forms of gaming, like amazing puzzle-game Portal 2 (and subsequent student mods).

 Let Angry Birds be the bridge to comprehension.
 Allow everyone to talk about it, buy stuffed birds, and reenact it - none of those activities hurt gamers.
 Remember, non-gamers have to talk about *something*, they might as well talk about something that mildly resembles a modern game, particularly if it helps broaden their gaming horizons.